narmeshnigam/omvix/readme_files/readme_video_door_systems.md

 ## 🎯 Page Purpose

-Present Livintiq’s entrance security solutions, highlight the use cases of VDPs vs VDBs, and convert interested visitors via demo booking and WhatsApp interactions.
+Present Omvix’s entrance security solutions, highlight the use cases of VDPs vs VDBs, and convert interested visitors via demo booking and WhatsApp interactions.

 ---